cortes-ciriano-lab/SComatic/README.md

 - **Example:** check [here](/docs/SComaticExample.md) to see how to run this step with an example sample.

 ## Step 2: Collecting base count information
-Base count information for each cell type and for every position if the genome is recorded in a base count matrix indexed by cell types and genomic coordinates.
+Base count information for each cell type and for every position in the genome is recorded in a base count matrix indexed by cell types and genomic coordinates.

 The command line to run this step is: